-The European Financial Stability Facility (EFSF) was created by the euro area Member States on 9 May 2010 as a temporary rescue mechanism.
-Incorporated on 7 June 2010 as a société anonyme based in Luxembourg, the EFSF's mandate is to safeguard financial stability in Europe by providing financial assistance to euro area Member States.
+The European Financial Stability Facility (hereafter referred to as "EFSF") was created by the euro area member states on 9 May 2010 as a temporary rescue mechanism.
+Incorporated on 7 June 2010 as a société anonyme based in Luxembourg, the EFSF's mandate is to safeguard financial stability in Europe by providing financial assistance to euro area member states.

 The Treaty establishing the permanent crisis resolution mechanism - the European Stability Mechanism (ESM) was signed in Brussels on 2 February 2012.
-The ESM Treaty entered into force on 27 September 2012 and the ESM was inaugurated on 8 October 2012, following ratification of the ESM Treaty by the then 17 euro area Member States.
+The ESM Treaty entered into force on 27 September 2012 and the ESM was inaugurated on 8 October 2012, following ratification of the ESM Treaty by the then 17 euro area member states.